Bicoptor: Two-round Secure Three-party Non-linear Computation without Preprocessing for Privacy-preserving Machine Learning: Introduction

-Based on the sign determination protocol, we further develop suitable 3PC protocols using both additive secret sharing (ASS) and replicated secret sharing (RSS) schemes as basis, without preprocessing for common non-linear functions in PPML, e.g. ReLU, Maxpool, and their variants.
-Due to the limited space, the rest of this paper will focus on protocols using ASS scheme, and we present the protocols using RSS in the App.~\ref{app:rssprotocol}.
+Based on the sign determination protocol, we further develop suitable 3PC protocols without preprocessing for common non-linear functions in PPML, e.g. ReLU, Maxpool, and their variants.
 It is worth mentioning that, the number of communication rounds of all our protocols is constant, i.e., 2, whereas the Maxpool protocols in Falcon~\cite{WTB+-21}, SecureNN~\cite{WGC19}, and CryptFlow~\cite{KRC+-20} require 104, 72, and 72 communication rounds in a typical setting ($n=9,\ell=40$) respectively.